oddlanguage/odd/Documentation/Types.md

 # Types
-In M, typing can be done by prefixing a variable name with [a typename](#built-in-types), followed by a colon.
+In odd, typing can be done by prefixing a variable name with [a typename](#built-in-types), followed by a colon.
 ```ts
 const bool: mIsAwesome = true;
 ```